jaiparker79/Talis-Aspire-link-checker/README.md

 Access Librarian at the Queensland University of Technology with help from Microsoft Copilot.
 As per the [license](./LICENSE), caveat emptor.

+## Prerequisites
+PowerShell requires:
+1. an execution policy set to run this script and
+2. installation of the Import Excel cmdlet to perform the cancelled item checking.

+To set the Execution Policy:
+1. Click the Windows start button and search for "Windows PowerShell" then select **Run as administrator**
+2. Type `Set-ExecutionPolicy -ExecutionPolicy Unrestricted -Scope CurrentUser` and press Enter
+3. When asked "Do you want to change the execution policy?" press Y
+4. Type `Install-Module -Name ImportExcel -Scope CurrentUser' and press Enter
+5. Follow any prompts to authorise installation of a 3rd party/non-Microsoft cmdlet

+## Running the script
 To run this script:

 1. Download a csv of items for checking from Talis.
 The CSV file name format